Data-Liberation-Front/csvlint.rb/README.md

 * `:excel` -- no `Content-Type` header and the file extension is `.xls`
 * `:check_options` -- CSV file appears to contain only a single column
 * `:inconsistent_values` -- inconsistent values in the same column.
 Reported if <90% of values seem to have same data type (either numeric or alphanumeric including punctuation)

+There are also information messages available:

+* `:nonrfc_line_breaks` -- uses non-CRLF line breaks, so doesn't conform to RFC4180.

 ## Contributing